ctrine/auth/README.md

   if (!bearer)
     res.redirect('/auth/google')

-  // Make an API request using the access token; bearer uses Axios to the make
+  // Make an API request using the access token; bearer uses axios to the make
   // the requests, go to https://github.com/mzabriskie/axios for more information
   // about the API.
   bearer.post({